How Veeam Plug-in for Oracle RMAN Works

 Veeam Plug-in stores backup files in the following Veeam proprietary formats:

 - VAB: compressed and deduplicated Oracle RMAN backup files.
-Veeam Plug-in creates VAB files for all types of backups.
+Veeam Plug-in creates VAB files for all backups (full, incremental, archived redo logs, control file).

 - VBM: metadata file that contains information about the backup.
 VBM files are used by Veeam Backup & Replication to get data about Veeam Plug-in backups.